forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 ### Recommended Steps to Reduce LimitReached Error Occurrences
 To proactively reduce the chances of a `LimitReached` error in your scans, take these steps.

-1. Execute `scanner:run:dfa` with default heap space settings and collect the results to a file using the `--outfile` parameter.
+1. Execute `scanner run dfa` with default heap space settings and collect the results to a file using the `--outfile` parameter.
 The output file contains the majority of the actionable items.
 2. Filter your output file on the `LimitReached` violation and group these violations into sets of targets. `LimitReached` violations are the more complex paths that need more heap space and time.
 3. To determine your previous execution’s path expansion limit and maximum heap space allocated, search for this string in `/<home>/.sfdx-scanner/sfge.log`: “Path expansion limit”–You use these values later to control the complexity that Graph Engine can handle for your code.
-4. Execute `scanner:run:dfa` on each `LimitReached` target grouping that you created.
+4. Execute `scanner run dfa` on each `LimitReached` target grouping that you created.
-5. Run `scanner:run:dfa` iteratively with larger memory allocation each time to exclusively target complex areas.
+5. Run `scanner run dfa` iteratively with larger memory allocation each time to exclusively target complex areas.

 	**Example**: Sample command allocating max heap space of 20G